 In this post, we’ll show you how to get started with IntelliShell, Studio 3T’s full MongoDB shell integration.

-Enjoy the richest editing experience only our MongoDB GUI, available for Windows, Mac and Linux.
+IntelliShell is hands down the richest editing experience available in any MongoDB GUI, and it’s available for Windows, Mac and Linux.
+So, let’s get started.

 - Configure IntelliShell